vprusso/toqito/docs/tutorials.superdense_coding.rst

 ==================

 In classical communication, sending two bits of information requires transmitting two physical bits.
-But with the help of quantum mechanics we can bend this rule using the phenomenon of quantum entanglement. **Superdense coding** proposed by Bennet and Wiesner in 1992 :cite:`Bennett_1992_Communication` lets Alice send two classical bits to Bob by transmitting just *one qubit*.
+But with the help of quantum entanglement, we can bend this rule.

+**Superdense coding** proposed bye coding** proposed by Bennet and Wiesner in 1992 :cite:`Bennett_1992_Communication` lets Alice send two classical bits to Bob by transmitting just *one qubit*.
 The catch here is that they must share an entangled pair of qubits beforehand.
 We will explain this protocol in detail
 below: